AetherCollective/AltLauncher/README.md

 ### 2. Configuring `AltLauncher.ini`
 The **AltLauncher.ini** file dictates the behavior of the launcher.
 You will need to gather the necessary registry paths, directory locations, and file dependencies.

-#### Obtaining Paths
 To correctly populate `AltLauncher.ini`, consult **PCGamingWiki**:

 1. Search for your game on [PCGamingWiki](https://www.pcgamingwiki.com).
 2. Locate registry paths, save file locations, and configuration directories.
 3. Use the provided information to define your `AltLauncher.ini` settings.
+    - See [The AltLauncher.ini File](https://github.com/AetherCollective/AltLauncher/blob/main/README.md#structure-of-altlauncherini) for more info.

 Before you do all the hard work yourself, see if there's an AltLauncher.ini for your game in the [Templates](https://github.com/AetherCollective/AltLauncher/tree/main/Templates/) area.

-### 3. Set up your Environment Paths

-  - It is recommended to set the `%AltLauncher_Path%` to point to where you want your save files to be stored.
-    - By default, this is `C:\Alters`, but you could set it to any cloud-synced folder if you wish.
-  - You may also want to set the `%AltLauncher_SubPath%` if you desire a certain sub-folder structure.
-    - For example: a subpath value of `Files\GameSaves` with the default path would resolve to `C:\Alters\<ProfileName>\Files\GameSaves`.
-By default, this is blank.

-### 4. Utility Program - AltSetter

-AltSetter is a utility program to select a profile that can be used instead of the command line option.
-You should place it inside the directory you set for `%AltLauncher_Path%`.
-Using this program sets the `%AltLauncher_Path%\Selected_Profile.txt` file.

 ------

-### Structure of `AltLauncher.ini`
+### The AltLauncher.ini File

 Here are key fields that require user configuration:

 **General Settings**